gcordner/myriamgurba2022/plugins/manage-notification-emails/readme.txt

 = 1.7.0 =
 UPGRADED: Refactored the plugin and added a more suitable modular system for adding new features.
-ADDED: Send admin notifications to extra admin e-mailadresses
+ADDED: Send admin notifications to extra admin e-mail addresses
-ADDED: Send an e-mail to administrators after a user requested to update his or her e-mailaddress
+ADDED: Send an e-mail to administrators after a user requested to update his or her e-mail address
-ADDED: Send an e-mail to administrators after a user successfully updated his or her e-mailaddress
+ADDED: Send an e-mail to administrators after a user successfully updated his or her e-mail address

 = 1.6.1 =
 FIXED: Email automatic plugin update notification to admin sometimes still send out.